-As of 2013, monitoring results for the Rock Island HCP demonstrate that NNI, Phase III, Standards Achieved, has been accomplished for spring-run Chinook salmon, sockeye salmon, and steelhead at Rock Island Dam.
+To date, monitoring results for the Rock Island HCP demonstrate that NNI, Phase III, Standards Achieved, has been accomplished for spring-run Chinook salmon, sockeye salmon, and steelhead at Rock Island Dam.
 Work is continuing for investigating achieving NNI for summer/fall-run Chinook salmon.